 Which public engagement activities work, which don't, and how can you measure that?
-These are some of the questions occupying Stephanie Helfferich at the Public Engagement Program.
-It does not have to be complicated: a puzzle or quiz can already reveal valuable information.
+These are some of the questions occupying Stephanie Helfferich at the Centre for Science and Culture.
+Below, she answers some questions on how to measure the effects of your public engagement activities.

 Why do you want to measure impact?